risd/rm-webhook/README.md

 For example: `rm-wh update-sites '!*edu*'` will update all non `edu` sites.
 This is useful on RISD webhook, as a way to update all sites that are compatible with the batch uploader.
 Extra configuration would have to go into making this comptable with the [`risd-edu`][risd-edu] repo, since that repo is a mono repo, with one package being a webhook site.
 This command expects that the git repo's it pulls from are webhook sites at their root.

+For each site that is being updated, the current `risd.systems` generator package semver value, saved in `package.json` under the key `["risd.systems"]["generate"]`, will be used to determine which migrations should be applied to the code base.
+The `update-sites` process will determine if there are any migrations to apply by comparing the current site generate semver against the update generate semver value.
+These migrations are functions that modify the code base to align with the update generator version that is being applied to the site.
+This is useful for capturing updates that occur outside of the scope of the typical site update, which only changes within the `libs`, `tasks`, `options` directories & the `package.json`.

 [minimatch]:https://www.npmjs.com/package/minimatch
 [rm-wh-generate]:https://github.com/risd/webhook-generate
 [risd-edu]:https://github.com/risd/risd-edu